The Hajja Nuurah Amatuallah Muhammad Qur’an Reading Program

 FOR RAMADAN AND ALL YEAR LONG

 Each Ramadan, AM360 hosts, staff, and CWSC volunteers around the country come together for the Blessed Month to share the joy and blessing of Qur’anic reading and national discussion.
-All can call in and share in the reading or discussion or tune in via AM360.org to listen.
+All can share in the reading or discussion each day beginning 7 a.m.
+EST on AM360.org.

 Outside of Ramadan, a believer can call into our offices and request a volunteer to read the Qur’an by telephone; it’s a wonderful opportunity also to meet and converse with a new believer.